TheLogeek/Project_Hub/README.md

-# Project_Hub
+# Welcome to my Project_Hub

 **This repository indicates my personal projects categorized by field.
-Click on any project to view the code and details**
+Click on any project to view the code and details.**

+**Machine Learning projects**

+- Diabetes Prediction System ()

+Predicts diabetes using Logistic Regression.